ibe-abu-chi/SQL_EDA/README.md

 # SQL_EDA
-THIS IS A DATAMINING AND EDA USING SQL
+THIS IS A DATA MINING AND EDA USING mySQL
-THIS PROJECT USED A DUMMY DATA OF company_sales having three tables (Customertable, Stafftable, Salestabble)
+THIS PROJECT USED A DUMMY DATA OF company_sales CREATED FOR THE PURPOSE OF THIS PROJECT (Customertable (20 x 6), Stafftable(9 x 4), Salestabble(574 x 6))